England Football Online

 Shoemark (2), Evans (pen) HW

 Another good win for England in the last schoolboy international to be televised until 1973.
-Referee was Denis Howell MP, the Minister for Sport.
+Referee was Denis Howell MP, the Minister for Sport, an unusual choice as it was usually a schoolmaster.

 Victory Shield